mbevand/florida-covid19-line-list-data/README.md

 they are based on a much larger sample of 1615 deaths.
 The long tail may be the result of improved treatments that can maintain patients alive for a longer time.

+We notice differences between age brackets.
+For example patients aged 0-29 years have the shortest onset-to-death time (mean of 12.9 days.)
+However for the purpose of calculating the age-stratified CFR (`age_stratified_cfr.py`) and forecasting deaths (`forecast_deaths.py`) we do not use age-specific Gamma parameters.
+Instead we simply use the parameters of the overall distribution (all ages.)

 Limitations: it is likely our technique does not always accurately identify the date of death.
 For example FDOH could be updating the line list many days after